liushuran2/Bayesian_DPA_TISR/README.md

 * *checkpoint_folder* and *checkpoint_name* (the location that checkpoint will be saved in)
 * *tensorboard_folder* (the location that tensorboard log file will be saved in for visualization)

-Other key parameter are presented in [config.yaml](https://github.com/liushuran2/Bayesian_DPA_TISR/blob/main/config.yaml) file with , do not change if you don't know what it is.
+Other key parameter are presented in [config.yaml](https://github.com/liushuran2/Bayesian_DPA_TISR/blob/main/config.yaml) file, do not change if you don't know what it is.

 ### 3. Start training
 Simply run: